MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/publish.md

 If all the details are provided correctly, employment verification completes in 1 to 2 hours.

-## How long does “Business Verification” usually take?
+## How long does the “Business Verification” process usually take?

-Business Verification takes 1 to 2 business days to complete, provided all required documents are submitted.
+Business Verification takes 1 to 2 business days to complete, provided that all required documents have been submitted.

-## I've already reached out to Support, is there a way to expedite my case?
+## I've already reached out to the support team; can my ticket be expedited?

 Support tickets will be resolved within a week's time.
 Please look for the updates which will be sent to the email provided when the support ticket was raised.